 Fanny Kemble

-Engraving of Fanny Kemble from before 1830 Frances Anne Kemble (27 November 180915 January 1893) was a British actress from a theatre family in the early and mid-19th century.
+Painting of Fanny Kemble in 1834 Frances Anne Kemble (later Butler; 27 November 180915 January 1893) was a British actress from a theatre family in the early and mid-nineteenth century.
 She was a well-known and popular writer and abolitionist whose published works included plays, poetry, eleven volumes of memoirs, travel writing, and works about the theatre.
+She lived for many years in the United States, primarily in Philadelphia, Pennsylvania and Lenox, Massachusetts.

 Kemble's "lasting historical importance...derives from the private journal she kept during her time in the Sea Islands" on her husband's plantations, where she wrote a journal documenting the conditions of the slaves on the plantation and her growing abolitionist feelings.
 She was also an early adopter of spoken word performances combined with music.
 Provided by Wikipedia